The best audiobooks for kids of all ages

 Read by Jot Davies

-In the fifth breathtaking Adventures on Trains Mystery, Sabotage on the Solar Express, Billionaire train enthusiast August Reza has invited Harrison Beck and Uncle Nat on the maiden voyage of the Solar Express.
+In Sabotage on the Solar Express, billionaire train enthusiast August Reza has invited Harrison Beck and Uncle Nat on the maiden voyage of the Solar Express.
 But during the journey, they discover the train has been sabotaged, hurtling passengers into a heart-stopping, action-packed, thrill ride across the Australian Outback.
-Can Hal find the saboteur and stop the runaway train before disaster strikes?
+This thrilling audiobook from bestselling award-winners M. G. Leonard and Sam Sedgman can be enjoyed as a standalone story or as part of the series.

 You Are A Champion: How to Be the Best You Can Be

-by
+by Marcus Rashford

 Read by Kenton Thomas

 Star footballer and poverty campaigner Marcus Rashford was once just an ordinary kid from Wythenshawe, South Manchester.
 Here Marcus shares his tips for how to be the best you can be, and how to reach your ultimate potential.
-From moving outside your comfort zone to daring to dream, Marcus has much thoughtful, positive and practical advice to share with young readers.
+From moving outside your comfort zone to daring to dream, Marcus has much thoughtful, positive and practical advice to share with young listeners.

 Noah's Gold